 - Preheat the oven to 400°F and line a baking sheet with parchment paper.
 Toss the sweet potatoes with a drizzle of olive oil and a few pinches of salt and pepper.
 Roast until golden brown, 25 to 35 minutes.

 - Toss the roasted sweet potatoes with the chickpeas, quinoa, scallions, cabbage, feta, almonds, and salad greens.
-Drizzle with olive oil, the lemon juice, and pinches of salt and pepper, to taste.
+Drizzle with olive oil, the lemon juice, and a few generous pinches of salt and pepper.
+Add more lemon juice and season to taste.
 Toss and serve in bowls.